anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 Please remove your components before Avatar Optimizer processes as much as possible.
 If you cannot remove some components, please register them to Avatar Optimizer.

+Since Avatar Optimizer v1.7.0, [Asset Description] is added for components that doesn't work on or after build time.
+If your tool process nothing at build time, you can use this to register your components.

+If your tool process something at build time, you should remove components on the build time instead of registering with Asset Description.
+This prevents Avatar Optimizer from accidentally removing components and disabling your tool when the execution order is unexpected.

+[Asset Description]: ../asset-description

 ### Removing your components {#remove-component}

 You can remove your components with several ways.